mokus-code/opera_ai_addon/privacy-policy.md

 **Important**: We do not control these third-party services.
 Please review their privacy policies to understand how they handle your data.

-### No Data Collection by Us
+### Data Transmission
+- **To AI Providers**: Your selected text, URLs, and page content are transmitted to the AI provider you choose when you use the extension
-- We do not collect or store any data on our servers
+- **No Data Collection by Us**: We do not collect or store any data on our servers
-- We do not share your data with any parties other than the AI providers you choose
-- We do not track your usage or behavior
+- **No Tracking**: We do not track your usage or behavior
+- **User Control**: Data is only sent to AI providers when you explicitly request analysis

 ## Data Storage and Security

+### Local Storage
 - All your settings and API keys are stored locally in your browser using Chrome's secure storage API
 - We do not have access to your stored data
 - Your data is not transmitted to our servers

+### Data Transmission Security
 - Data is only sent to AI providers when you explicitly use the extension features
+- All communications with AI providers use HTTPS encryption
+- We cannot control how AI providers store or process your data - please review their privacy policies

 ## Your Rights and Choices